-- (a) The Applicant shall propose the assessment area for agreement of the Director before commencing the assessment. - (b) The Applicant shall identify existing, committed and planned NSRs in the assessment area and select assessment points to represent identified NSRs for carrying out quantitative road traffic noise impact assessment. - (c) The assessment points shall be confirmed with the Director prior to the commencement of the quantitative road traffic noise impact assessment and may be varied subject to the best and latest information available during the course of the EIA study. - (d) A map showing the location and description such as name of building, use, and floor of each and every selected assessment point shall be given.
+- (a) The Applicant shall propose the assessment area for agreement of the Director before commencing the assessment.
+The assessment area for the road traffic noise impact shall generally include areas within 300 metres from the boundary of the proposed development and works of the Project as identified in the EIA. - (b) The Applicant shall identify existing, committed and planned NSRs in the assessment area and select assessment points to represent identified NSRs for carrying out quantitative road traffic noise impact assessment. - (c) The assessment points shall be confirmed with the Director prior to the commencement of the quantitative road traffic noise impact assessment and may be varied subject to the best and latest information available during the course of the EIA study. - (d) A map showing the location and description such as name of building, use, and floor of each and every selected assessment point shall be given.
 Photographs of existing NSRs shall be appended to the EIA report. - (e) For planned noise sensitive land uses without committed site layouts, the Applicant shall use the relevant land use and planning parameters and conditions to work out representative site layouts for road traffic noise impact assessment purpose.
 However, such parameters and conditions together with the representative layouts and any constraints identified shall be confirmed with the relevant responsible parties including Planning Department and Lands Department.